 Some might not be OK with the lack of a hand-winding capability.
 However, let me assure you that the Magic Lever compensates for that.

 If there’s one problem I could point at here, it’s the action of the day-date display.
 It’s slow.
 Very slow.
-The date mechanism engages at 9 PM, starts switching some time past 11, completes the switch by just after midnight.
+The date mechanism engages at 9 PM, starts switching some time past 11, and completes the switch by just after midnight.
 The weekday wheel, however, takes longer.
 It engages before midnight and ends the switch sometime before 4 AM.

 This has to do with the fact that with 14 positions (display in 2 languages), it has to cycle through two positions.
 Other than that, no issues there.
 The display is undoubtedly lovely, with working days in black, Saturday in blue, and Sunday in red font.